LomanLab/EBAME18/TUTORIAL.md

   - What is the average error rate?
 You can convert `phred` scores to a probability with `10^(-Q/10)`

 ## Taxonomic identification of reads [30m]
-As a means to broadly and quickly inspect the contents of the sample, we can assign taxons to the sequenced reads using `kraken2`.
-Given a library of sequenced genomes with known taxonomy (such as all of `RefSeq`), `kraken2` breaks up the sequences into *k-mers* (DNA substrings of length `k`), and keeps an index of all taxons associated with that k-mer.
+As a means to broadly and quickly inspect the contents of the sample, we can assign taxa to the sequenced reads using `kraken2`.
+Given a library of sequenced genomes with known taxonomy (such as all of `RefSeq`), `kraken2` breaks up the sequences into *k-mers* (DNA substrings of length `k`), and keeps an index of all taxa associated with that k-mer.
 By default `kraken2` will index all observed 35-mers.

 We've already built a database beforehand, and you downloaded it just before our mid-morning break.
 Our database contains all of the `archaea`, `bacteria`, `fungi`, `protozoa`, `viral` sequences from NCBI RefSeq.
 As well as `UniVec_Core` - a set of sequences that are useful for screening for contaminants such as common sequencing library adaptors and cloning vectors.